 This is a major, major development to see all these chip factories coming online.
 In fact, Congress is even going past the Biden administration to get something done here.

-Billions of Dollars Are Now Being Pumped into the American Chip Industry...
+Billions of Dollars Are Now Being Pumped Into the American Chip Industry...